ariard/L2-zoology/discussions/coordinated-security-disclosures.md

 A more optimistic scenario to envisage would be coordination across-layers where downstream projects dev team would be able to patch their protocols and deploy them to minimize security risks on their users.

+CVE-2021-31876, though we benign security implications, provided an interesting fire-and-drill case.
+Bitcoin Core implementation of BIP125 was not matching with the specification, thus making some pinning attacks cheaper against LN nodes.
+In the meantimes, a new channel type, "anchor" is mitigating against the issue by forcing RBF signaling on all channel transactions.
+If LN already have a upgrade mechanism, not involving a new onchain transaction, LN operators could have migrate vulnerable channels to a safer ones.

 ## Questions

 * in case of base layer security issues, how to identify L2 protocols affected ?
 * how to communicate promptly to L2 projects maintainers ?
-* should Core and other full-nodes implementations have downstream projects security lists ?
+* should Core and other full-nodes implementations have downstream projects security bulletins/advisories ?
 * should any L2 protocol have an emergency upgrade mechanism to avoid massive onchain closing ?
 * in case of incompatible fixes across-layers, how to minimize the windblow ?